TNET-SNU/mmTLS/README.md

 cd chromium/src/out;
 ```

-In the directory, you can find two driectories, Default and mmtls.
-In Default, there is an default chrome, and in mmtls, there is a mmTLS-ported chrome.
-You can run the default chrome with some options as below.
+You can run the mmTLS-ported chrome with some options as below.

 ```Bash
 ./Default/chrome --ignore-certificate-errors --disable-proxy-certificate-handler
 ```

-If you want to test split-TLS, type 10.11.95.1:21443 on the URL space.
+If you want to test split-TLS, type https://10.11.95.1:21443 on the URL space.
 Otherwise, type https://10.11.95.3:1443 on the URL space as below.

 <img style="width:1000px;" src="https://github.com/TNET-SNU/mmTLS/assets/92782579/64a7ca03-6777-4869-aff9-141e831bfb28" />

-It will load the page with number of embedding resources.
+It will load the page with a number of embedding resources.
 After loading, click the first extension and check the total loading timing.
 (132 ms in the screenshot)
 You can repeat by entering "F6 key" and "enter key".
-(No refresh button or "F5 key", since they does not establish new TLS connection.)
+(No refresh button or "F5 key", since they do not establish a new TLS connection.)
 Since it's a LAN connection, it will be almost the same value as our evaluation, even though you do not repeat it 100 times fully to measure the average.

-If you want to change the number of embedding resources, control it on the server side as below.
+If you want to change the number of embedding resources, modify the main page on the server side as below.

 ```Bash
 ssh box4.kaist.ac.kr